sphinx-doc/sphinx/Doc-26/library/curses.rst

 The :mod:`curses.textpad` module provides a :class:`Textbox` class that handles elementary text editing in a curses window, supporting a set of keybindings resembling those of Emacs (thus, also of Netscape Navigator, BBedit 6.x, FrameMaker, and many other programs).
-The module also provides a rectangle- drawing function useful for framing text boxes or for other purposes.
+The module also provides a rectangle-drawing function useful for framing text boxes or for other purposes.

 The module :mod:`curses.textpad` defines the following function: